SainsburyWellcomeCentre/NeuralPlayground/README.md

 ```
 > **Note**
 >
 > If you wish to run our implementation of the Tolman-Eichenbaum machine, there are additional dependencies to install.
-These can be found in the [TEM_README.md](https://github.com/ClementineDomine/NeuralPlayground/tree/main/examples/agent_examples/TEM_README.md) file.

 ### Install for development